-South Holston River Lodge has been hosting anglers since 2009 and just recently joined the ranks of the Orvis endorsed lodge program for 2016.
-In fact, we are the only all-inclusive Orvis endorsed lodge in our region that caterers specifically to the South Holston and Watauga Tailwaters in Eastern Tennessee.
-These two rivers offer a true western style fly fishing experience with daily Sulphur, Blue Wing and Caddis hatches depending on what time of the year you can join us.
-The lodge has been known as " A Slice of Heaven" that offers luxury riverside accommodations, knowledgeable and patient guides that are outstanding instructors and dining that you will truly anticipate as you return from the river after a great day of catching fish.
+South Holston River Lodge has been hosting anglers since 2009 and just recently joined the ranks of the Orvis-endorsed lodge program for 2016.
+In fact, we are the only all-inclusive Orvis-endorsed lodge in our region that caters specifically to the South Holston and Watauga Tailwaters in Eastern Tennessee.
+These two rivers offer a true Western-style fly-fishing experience with daily sulphur, blue-wing, and caddis hatches depending on what time of the year you can join us.
+The lodge has been known as " A Slice of Heaven" that offers luxury riverside accommodations, knowledgeable and patient guides who are outstanding instructors, and dining that you will truly anticipate as you return from the river after a great day of catching fish.

 You will be met with a warm welcome from the staff at SHRL as you escape from the reality of everyday life and depart on a Flyfishing adventure that will take your breath away.